 Young, Moore and Henderson, P.A.

-Also experienced at representing businesses, John literally wrote the book on Contract Law in North Carolina.
-He, along with Scott Miskimon, co-authored the authoritative treatise, published by LexisNexis in 2001 and consistently updated by its authors.
-John’s clients benefit from his innate ability to “issue spot” and resolve difficult contract disputes in an efficient, effective manner.
+Also experienced at representing businesses, he, along with Scott Miskimon, co-authored the authoritative treatise, North Carolina Contract Law, published by LexisNexis in 2001 and consistently updated by its authors.
+John’s clients benefit from his innate ability to resolve difficult contract disputes in an efficient, effective manner.
 Whether it is a breach of contract problem or a dispute between business partners, he has the ability to negotiate wisely, keeping the client’s best interest in mind.
 In cases where negotiation fails or becomes impossible, John is an aggressive litigator who represents his clients with zeal.
 His courtroom presence and knowledge of procedure provide him with the skills necessary to defend his clients thoroughly.